nirdong/MachineLearning/Immigration/Ontario.md

 To present an official Test of English as a Foreign Language (TOEFL) score of 580 on the paper-based test (PBT), or an overall score of 86 on the internet-based test (IBT) with a minimum score in each component of: writing-22; speaking-22; reading-20; and listening-20; or
 To present an official overall International English Language Testing System (IELTS) score of 6.5, with a minimum of 6.0 in each band score; or

+Fall 2019 (begins September 1) -- Deadline is March 01, 2019  to be considered for funding and July 31, 2019 to be considered for admission and funding if space and funds remain

 ###

 McMaster University logo	McMaster University